jhpyle/docassemble/_docs/config.md

 You can also change these limits on a per-interview basis with the [`loop limit` and `recursion limit` features]

+## <a name="editable mimetypes"></a><a name="editable extensions"></a>Editable file types

+By default, the only file types that can be edited in the folders of the Playground are `text` [MIME] types and file types that are used in **docassemble**, like [YAML], [CSS], [JavaScript], and [HTML].
+Other types are presumed to be non-editable, and there is no "Edit" button next to the file in the Playground folder.

+You can make additional file types editable using `editable mimetypes` or `editable extensions`.
+For example, if you wanted to be able to edit RTF files in the Playground folders, you could add:

+{% highlight yaml %}
+editable mimetypes:
+  - application/rtf
+{% endhighlight %}

+Or if you had a text file format that was not associated with a [MIME] type and that ended in `.law`, you could add:

+{% highlight yaml %}
+editable extensions:
+  - law
+{% endhighlight %}

 # <a name="get_config"></a>Adding your own configuration variables